InformaticsMatters/dls-fragalysis-stack-openshift/frag-processor/ansible/README.md

 >   For up-to-date documentation refer to the documentation in the
     Ansible playbook `playbooks/processor/standardise.yaml`.

+>   The default nextflow processing timeout is 5 days (7,200 minutes).
+    If you think you need more than 5 days provide a value for `nextflow_timeout_minutes` in you parameters file.

 ## Graph Processing
 Create a `parameters` file from the template (`parameters.template`), set suitable values from its examples and any other variables you want to